freerange/site/soups/show-and-tell/show-and-tell-41.snip.markdown

 ![James A describing Spacemacs and magit](/images/blog/2018-02-23-show-and-tell-41-james-a-magit.jpg)

-James gave us a bit of an intro to [Spacemacs][spacemacs].
-It's the first time he's had some enthusiasm for a text editor in a while.
+James A gave us a bit of an intro to [Spacemacs][spacemacs].
+He's switched editors a few times over the years and this is the first time in a while that he's had some enthusiasm for one of them.

-If you can see the value in Vim but struggle to use it effectively then James suggests that it might be worth trying Spacemacs.
-The extensive documentation and easily discoverable commands make it very easy to get started with.
+James explained that the extensive documentation and easily discoverable commands make it very easy to get started with.
+And that if you can see the value in Vim but have struggled to use it effectively then you might want to give Spacemacs a try.

-He demonstrated the [magit][magit] git package that provides git integration right in the editor.

-He also showed his own testing command/script that allows him to use the `rails test` command from within the editor.
+He demonstrated the [magit][magit] git package that provides git integration in the editor and briefly showed us his custom command/script that allows him to run `rails test` from within the editor.

 [spacemacs]: http://spacemacs.org/
 [magit]: https://magit.vc/